Benign nonconvexity of synchronization landscape induced by graph skeletons: Introduction

-Here, it is clear that each pair of adjacent vertices prefers to synchronize, meaning that configurations with $x_i = x_j$ are energetically favorable, while the differences will be penalized.
-Despite its simple form, this energy function is nonconvex\footnote{It is convex only on a half-circle} and generally admits multiple second-order stationary points.
-However, for specific graph structures, the landscape becomes remarkably simple, in the sense that every second-order stationary point corresponds to a fully synchronized state.
-Therefore, the central question regarding \eqref{E_1} is: which graphs induce benign nonconvexity of the associated optimization problem?
+Here, each pair of adjacent vertices prefers to synchronize, meaning that configurations with $\boldsymbol x_i = \boldsymbol x_j$ are energetically favorable, while discrepancies are energetically unfavorable.
+Despite its simple form, this energy function is nonconvex and admits multiple spurious local minima.
+However, for specific graph structures, the landscape becomes remarkably simple, in the sense that every second-order stationary point corresponds to global minima, the fully synchronized states $\boldsymbol{\theta}$ where $\theta_1=\theta_2=\cdots=\theta_n$.
+Therefore, the central question regarding \eqref{E_1} is: